WHO confirms 15th case of deadly new virus in Saudi Arabia

 “Preliminary investigation indicated that the (latest Saudi)patient had no contact with previously reported cases of NCoV infection,” the WHO said.
 “Other potential exposures are under investigation.”

 Nine of the 15 people confirmed to have been infected with NCoV have died.
-Most cases have been in the Middle East or in patients who had recently traveled there.
+Most cases have been in the Middle East or in patients who had recently travelled there.

 Research by scientists in Europe has found that NCoV is well adapted to infecting humans and may be treatable with medicines similar to the ones used for SARS, which killed a tenth of the 8,000 people it infected.